Last Updated on

 While very young babies might seem like cuddly little slugs – lumping about, snuggling, and not much else – there’s so much going on in their brains and bodies during the first months of life.
 True, they aren’t ready for their first Lego set or tricycle yet.
 However, having a few baby stimulation toys around is a great way to encourage development and curiosity!

-The best newborn toys typically involved high contrast colours (similar to the best books for infants), sounds, and textures, and are safe for them to put in their mouths.
+The best newborn toys typically involved high contrast colours (similar to the best books for infants), sounds, and textures, are safe for them to put in their mouths, and easy to clean using baby safe cleaner.
 Developmental toys for infants help babies enjoy the world with all their senses!

 Below, we’ve found some of the best baby toys for 0-6 months.
 These include some great toys for newborns, toys for 6 month old babies, and everything in between.
 We pulled from our family’s personal experiences, as well as research.